 2. Information About Your Driving History

 Next, you’ll answer questions about your driving history.
-The auto insurance company will need to know about recent tickets or citations, accidents, and any information about license suspension.
+The auto insurance company will need to know about recent tickets or citations, at-fault accidents, and any information about license suspension.

 Insurance companies mostly ask for a history of three to five years, but this time frame will vary by state and provider.